wethod/learning-center-source/content/external-costs/index.md

 Three important indicators are given in the first three rows:

-* **Total External Cost**: the sum of all your projects' external costs, per month;
+* **Total External Cost**: the sum of all your projects' external costs, per month

 * **[Bluesky](http://support.wethod.com/glossary/index/#bluesky)**: here you can insert only one percentage.
 This indicates, for each month of the current year, the percentage of that month's revenues' bluesky to see as external costs' bluesky.
-If you know that, for your projects, the external costs are always around the 25% of the project's revenues so you can insert 25% in the External Costs' bluesky.
+If you know that the external costs, for your projects, are generally around the 25% of the project's revenues so you can insert 25% in the External Costs' bluesky.
 This way the 25% of the Revenues' bluesky will be added as External Costs' bluesky, helping balancing [Profit & Loss](http://support.wethod.com/profit-loss/index/).
 For example: if January's revenues' bluesky is 4 K and external costs' bluesky is 25%, then a 1 K external costs' bluesky will be automatically added to January;

 * **Delta Revenues Target**: similarly to Bluesky, here you can set the percentages of [delta revenue target](http://support.wethod.com/revenues/index/) that needs to be considered as external cost each month.